 Green Terror Cichlid Care

 These fish are easy to care for as long as you can maintain the water conditions required by them.
 They are quite sensitive if the water quality deteriorates, as such, phosphorous and nitrate levels in the water must be kept in control.

 This illness or these infections can, however, be avoided if the water quality and conditions are kept in check.
 HLLE happens to these fish if the water hardiness is held high for too long.

-It results in white granular lesions that appear on their mouth, gills and their fins.
+It results in white granular lesions that appear on their mouth, gills, and their fins.
 To avoid all of these issues, it is recommended that no chemicals be used when dealing with these fish.

-The best indication of the health of these cichlids is through their colours.
-The adults are brightly coloured, and if their colours start to fade, it means there is something wrong.
+The best indication of the health of these cichlids is through their colors.
+The adults are brightly colored, and if their colors start to fade, it means there is something wrong.